Frequently Asked Questions

 Excelsior Classes allows registration through Thursday of the first week of spring semester courses, but it may close earlier if courses are full.

 Are classes held on national holidays?

-In order to finish our 15 week school schedule, we do not take off for holidays that fall on national holidays (e.g.., Labor Day).
+In order to finish our 15 week semester schedule, we do not take off for holidays that fall on national holidays (e.g.., Labor Day).
 Teachers may, at their discretion, reschedule the class, or students may always watch the recording the next day or at their earliest convenience.
 Please see the question above for our overall schedule and break weeks.

 How Does Excelsior Classes Work?

 Students attend a live class once per week for a 15 week semester (30 weeks for full-year courses).
 We use Zoom for our live classroom experience.
 It is a highly interactive platform.
 If students cannot attend class in person, they are able to watch a recording of the class.
 Students turn in work to their teacher via the learning management system; all work is submitted electronically.
 We use Canvas for our LMS.
 Teachers provide lecture and instruction as well as grading.
 Your student will receive feedback from someone with significant subject matter expertise.
 At the end of the course, teachers send a final grade verification as a PDF file.
 Parents can also print out the gradebook if desired.